nancologist/AI-MachineLearning-AtoZ/README.md

 ___

 ## 3.11.
 Multiple Linear Regression in Python - Step 3
+Two important notes before creating and training the Model using multilinear regression:

+* We won't be affected by Dummy-Variable-Trap , because the `LinearRegression` class will take care of that.

+* We also don't need to use a method like __Backward Elimination__.
+Because again the `LinearRegression` class will calculate the best features (features with highest P-values, which are statistically most significant) by itself!

+GOAL: In the next leacture We will compare the vector of the 10 real profits of the test set (20% of 50 samples) and then compare it to the 10 predicted profit of these 10 test samples
+___

 ## 3.12.
 Multiple Linear Regression in Python - Step 4